2019–20 Creighton Bluejays men's basketball team

 The 2019–20 Creighton Bluejays men's basketball team represented Creighton University in the 2019–20 NCAA Division I men's basketball season.
 The Bluejays were led by 10th-year head coach Greg McDermott and played their home games at the CHI Health Center Omaha in Omaha, Nebraska, as members of the Big East Conference.
-They finished the season 24–7, 13–5 in Big East play to earn share of the Big East regular season championship.
+They finished the season 24–7, 13–5 in Big East play to earn share of the Big East regular season championship, and the No. 1 seed in the conference tournament.
 The Big East tournament and all other postseason tournaments including the NCAA tournament were canceled shortly after the regular season ended due to the ongoing COVID-19 pandemic.
 The cancellations effectively ended the Bluejays' season.

 Previous season

 The Bluejays finished the 2018–19 season 20–15, 9–9 in Big East play to finish in a four-way tie for third place.
 As the No. 5 seed in the Big East tournament, they lost to Xavier in the quarterfinals.
 They received a bid to the National Invitation Tournament as the No. 2 seed in the TCU bracket where they defeated Loyola and Memphis before losing to TCU in the quarterfinals.